 During their year, students enroll in either the First-Year Inquiry (FYI) sequence or First-Year Honors (FYH) programs.
 Students will enroll in FYI-101 or FYH-101 in the fall, FYI-102 or FYH-102 in the spring.
 See degree requirements.

-First-year students may also enroll in courses within the six Learning Perspectives: the arts, human values and existence, the individual and society, literature and texts, the past, and the natural world.
-Students may also choose courses which offer a global or human diversity perspective.
-Other choices include physical education activity classes and classes to complete the equivalent of at least one year of college-level foreign language study.
+First-year students may also enroll in courses within the six Learning Perspectives: the Arts, Human Existence and Values, Individuals and Society, Literature and Texts, the Natural World, and the Past.
+Students also may choose courses which offer a global or human diversity perspective.
+Other choices include physical education activity classes and classes to complete the equivalent of at least one year of college-level second language study.

-Most first year students will take three 3-credits courses the first term (a total of nine credits.)
+Most first-year students will take three 4-credit courses, plus one or two 1-credit courses, during the first semester (a total of 13-14 credits.)